Alan Turing: Pattern formation and mathematical biology

 Although published before the structure and role of DNA was understood, Turing's work on morphogenesis remains relevant today and is considered a seminal piece of work in mathematical biology.
 One of the early applications of Turing's paper was the work by James Murray explaining spots and stripes on the fur of cats, large and small.
 Further research in the area suggests that Turing's work can partially explain the growth of "feathers, hair follicles, the branching pattern of lungs, and even the left-right asymmetry that puts the heart on the left side of the chest".
 In 2012, Sheth, et al. found that in mice, removal of Hox genes causes an increase in the number of digits without an increase in the overall size of the limb, suggesting that Hox genes control digit formation by tuning the wavelength of a Turing-type mechanism.
 Later papers were not available until Collected Works of A. M. Turing was published in 1992.

+A study conducted in 2023 confirmed Turing's mathematical model hypothesis.
+Presented by the American Physical Society, the experiment involved growing chia seeds in even layers within trays, later adjusting the available moisture.
+Researchers experimentally tweaked the factors which appear in the Turing equations, and, as a result, patterns resembling those seen in natural environments emerged.
+This is believed to be the first time that experiments with living vegetation have verified Turing's mathematical insight.